FedericoBonel/momentgram/client/README.md

 ## A word on state and context

 This client is not using Redux or some other fancy package to keep a global state.
-For an example to keep a global access to the user token, we are using only the React Context.
-This of course is viable for now, but I'm well aware that at some point it'll be better to start managing a global normalized state and reducers to change it, hence, beware that this app is destined to change at some point or another.
+This means that, for an example, to keep a global access to the user token, we are using only the React Context.
+This of course is feasible for now, but I'm well aware that at some point it'll be better to start managing a global normalized state and reducers to change it, hence, beware that this app is destined to change at some point or another.

 ## Available Scripts